w4jbm/Apple-1-Integer-BASIC/README.md

 I have also made use of a disassembly of Apple 2 Integer BASIC by Paul R. Santa-Maria.
 He further credits William Luebbert's "What's Where in the Apple" and Peeking at Call-A.P.P.L.E., Vol 2, 1979 (pp44-61).

+In working on this, I have also made use of the Apple 1js emulator at https://www.scullinsteel.com/apple1/

 ## The fine print...